epic-gateway/dev-test-environment/roles/egw/README.md

 Requires ubuntu 18.04LTS

 Requires a gitlab account and token from acnodal gitlab account to download our envoy build

+Clone and build packet-forwarding-component and set its location in 'pfc_src_path'

 How to use
 ----------------